andrasq/node-qibl/README.md

 Return an array of key-value pairs of the own properties of the object.
 Equivalent to `Object.entries`.

+### qibl.fromEntries( target, keyvals )

+Return target annotated with the properties specified by the entries.
+The entries is an array of key-value properties as returned by `Object.entries()`.
+Equivalent to `Object.fromEntries`.

 ### qibl.pairTo( target, keys, values )

 Set all `keys` in turn as properties on `target` having the corresponding values from `values`.